mark9559/Phase-1-Project/README.md

 ## Known Bugs

-The Database fails to update the cart array after a sneaker is added/removed from the cart.
+    The images fail to load immediately after launching the application.
-Otherwise application works perfectly well, no bugs.
+    Otherwise the application works perfectly well, no bugs.

 ## Technologies used